Hero image ADS

 How do bottom-up initiatives of people striving for racial justice, political change or climate change awareness arise and evolve?
-This anthropology & development Master's expands your knowledge and research skills.
+This Anthropology and Development Master's expands your knowledge and research skills.
 Let’s contribute to society!

 Something for you?

-• Open up your horizon as a critical anthropologist and development scientist with a global view
+- You want to open up your horizon as a critical anthropologist and development scientist with a global view.

-• Build a professional (international) network and contribute to present-day academic debate
+- You want to build a professional (international) network and contribute to present-day academic debate.

-• After obtaining your degree you are equipped for a position as a researcher or policy advisor at an established NGO, governmental organization or company
+- After obtaining your Master's degree you are equipped for a position as a researcher or policy advisor at an established NGO, governmental organisation or company.

 Admission requirements